 Are you a qualified occupational therapist looking to develop your knowledge and evolve or change your career direction?
 This highly respected course offers an excellent opportunity to help you fulfil your career goals and you can study full-time or part-time to fit in with your current commitments.

-- Take control of your learning by choosing your own topic for most of the modules on the course.
+- Tailor your studies: You can select specific modules for your continuing professional development studies and you can take control of your learning by choosing your own topic for most of the modules on the course.

-- You can structure the delivery and duration of this highly flexible course around your own study and work goals.
+- Flexible study options: You can structure the delivery and duration of this highly flexible course around your own study and work goals.